 Focus areas: Counterfeit Drug Prevention and Detection, Electronic Health Records, Audit Trails

-Notable work: In its first attempt to enter healthcare blockchain, Oracle developed HealthSync Platform to power more intelligent healthcare systems.
+Notable work: In its first attempt to enter blockchain healthcare, Oracle developed HealthSync Platform to power more intelligent healthcare systems.
 In 2019, Oracle partnered with NITI Aayog (a Government of India initiative) to fight fake drugs in India using blockchain, by bringing efficiencies to the supply chain.

 Oracle is working towards providing blockchain solutions for the management of medical records.
 It is also working on further solutions for managing process pipelines, wherein the job information is tracked across the pipeline by adding it to the blockchain at the end of every execution.